Russia: information for victims of rape and sexual assault

 First steps

-- contact the emergency number on 112
+contact the emergency services on 112

 If you want to report the incident to the police in Russia

-if you approach the police directly, you can also ask them to inform British Embassy Moscow at +7 495 956 7200 (Option 1 for English then Option 2 for consular services) and they can offer you consular support
+If you approach the police directly, you can also ask them to inform British Embassy Moscow at +7 495 956 7200 (Option 1 for English then Option 2 for consular services) and they can offer you consular support.

-if you choose to report the crime, try to do so as soon as possible, so forensic evidence can be retained.
-Washing yourself or your clothes may make it difficult for the police to obtain forensic evidence
+If you choose to report the crime, try to do so as soon as possible, so forensic evidence can be retained.

-if you change your clothes, think about taking those you were wearing to the police.
-You may wish to preserve evidence by retaining items such as condoms, toothbrushes, or texts and social media messages
+Washing yourself or your clothes may make it difficult for the police to obtain forensic evidence.
+If you change your clothes, take those you were wearing to the police.
+You may wish to preserve evidence by retaining items such as condoms, toothbrushes, or texts.

 -